Troubleshoot SSOPublic preview

 SAML.
 Error: Invalid signature type

-This error comes from the SAML response not being signed with the proper algorithm; the signature algorithm must be
+This error indicates that the SAML response isn’t signed with the correct algorithm.
+The signature algorithm must be RSA-SHA256

-.
-We enforce this for security reasons because SHA-256 is the industry-standard hashing algorithm.
-SHA-1, the previous standard, is no longer considered safe enough.
-Refer to your identity provider’s documentation for instructions on how to configure your integration to use SHA-256.I’m unable to use the login UI with SSO:
+, the previous standard, is no longer considered secure.
+Refer to your identity provider’s documentation for guidance on configuring your integration to use SHA-256

-If you encounter this after configuring SSO, it might indicate that your domain isn’t validated.
+If you can’t use the UI to log in with SSO after configuration, it might indicate that your domain isn’t validated.
 Make sure the exact domain that you use for your email is verified in the User authentication page.

-If you’ve validated the same domain in multiple accounts with different identity provider configurations for those accounts, we can’t recognize which identity provider to use.
-In this case, use the following URL with your verified domain to directly sign into your account with SSO.
-This URL includes the domain and account to authenticate for.
-Changing the account token at the end of the URL authenticates you against a different account.
+If you’ve validated the same domain in multiple accounts with different identity provider configurations, we can’t determine which identity provider to use.
+To resolve this, use the following URL with your verified domain to directly sign into your account with SSO.
+This URL includes the domain and account for authentication.
+By changing the account token at the end of the URL, you can authenticate against a different account.

 https://dashboard.stripe.com/login/saml_direct/domain/{{YOUR_DOMAIN}}/merchant/{{STRIPE_ACCOUNT_ID}}